 First, make sure to move your vehicle to a proper location before washing.
 Never wash a hot car.
 The vehicle should be cool to the touch and out of direct sun light.

-Once you’re set to get the car clean, start by getting rid of any debris on your car (underneath the wiper blades is a good place to start).
+Start by getting rid of any debris on your car (underneath the wiper blades is a good place to start).
 Clean any bug, bird dropping and tree sap stains.
 To do so, use denatured alcohol or a bug and tar removal.

 How to Properly Wash a Car